eugenielai/eugenielai.github.io/posts/dssg.md

 In September 2019, the city used our visualizer to choose 20 sites for curbside chargers for a federal funding proposal.
 The tool is currently still being maintained by us with fundings from the city.

-## Takeaways

-Through this experience, I have the following takeaways:
-* Reformulating an ill-defined problem: the intention of the visualization tool wasn't clear at the start.
-Sometimes the clients don't even know what they want and whether what they want would actually solve their problem.
-* The power of combining experts' knowledge and data analytics motivates my research interest.
-* Resistance and tech adoption: how to measure if an IT project is successful? how to make a tool more adoptable?
-Provide support, instead of making decisions for the users without showing the reasoning.

 [surry]: /assets/posts/dssg/surry.png "surry.png"
 [goal_vs_now]: /assets/posts/dssg/goal_vs_now.png "goal_vs_now.png"